June 2011 Christchurch earthquake: Damage evaluation

 Though the exact extent of the losses was unclear, the earthquake caused additional damage to many previously affected structures in Christchurch; around half of the buildings in the city centre had already damaged or destroyed by previous earthquakes.
 Preliminary assessments found that over 100 additional buildings had been rendered beyond repair.
 Despite its moderate magnitude, the preceding magnitude 5.6 ML tremor caused several two-story buildings at a road intersection to collapse.
 Multiple hospitals and residential care facilities in Christchurch were left without essential services, and some even reported considerable infrastructural damage.

 Despite earlier renovation attempts, authorities were considering the complete demolition of the 130-year-old Christchurch Cathedral.
 The building had become structurally compromised due to its collapsed western wall, and the strong vibrations had shattered its stained glass rose window.
 The Christchurch Arts Centre sustained similar damage, though it had been in a precarious state prior.
 A three-month reconstruction project was scheduled to start in October 2011, with an estimated total cost of NZ$30 million (US$24 million).
 The tower of the historic Lyttelton Timeball Station, which endured damage from the February 2011 earthquake, collapsed before dismantling work on the building could be completed.
 Lyttelton Port, a major harbour in the region, suffered additional damage from the tremors and underwent full engineering assessments.
 The multi-story HSBC Tower shook considerably during the quake, but damage was limited to cracks and broken roof tiles.
-Artifacts from the Canterbury Museum collection were thrown into disorder by the aftershocks, several days after reordering work following the February 2011 earthquake had been completed.
+Artefacts from the Canterbury Museum collection were thrown into disorder by the aftershocks, several days after reordering work following the February 2011 earthquake had been completed.
 In all, experts estimated the earthquake would increase reconstruction costs in Christchurch by about NZ$6 billion (US$4.83 billion).